Business Ecosystem Strategy: Evolving Over Time

 The engine behind many successful ecosystems lies in three interdependent flywheels: growth, data, and cost.

-• Growth Flywheel: This leverages indirect network effects, where the value of the ecosystem increases for all participants as more users join.
+- Growth Flywheel: This uses indirect network effects, where the value of the ecosystem increases for all participants as more users join.

-For example, many ride-hailing platforms effectively activated the growth and data flywheels but struggled with the cost flywheel, leading to financial losses despite user growth.
+For example, many ride-hailing platforms activated the growth and data flywheels well.
+But they struggled with the cost flywheel.
+This led to financial losses despite user growth.

 6. Ensuring Social Acceptance

-A thriving ecosystem must also be socially accepted.
-Recent backlash against successful ecosystems from consumers, partners, competitors, and regulators highlights the importance of social legitimacy.
-Orchestrators need to establish a governance model that is both consistent and fair within their business ecosystem strategy.
-Consistency involves transparent, comprehensive, and stable governance mechanisms.
-Fairness ensures compliance with local laws and norms, avoids biases in data and access, and builds trust among participants.
-An ecosystem that fails to distribute value fairly among its participants is unlikely to succeed in the long term.
+A thriving ecosystem must also win social acceptance.
+Recent backlash against successful ecosystems from consumers, partners, competitors, and regulators shows why social legitimacy matters.
+Orchestrators need a governance model that is both consistent and fair within their business ecosystem strategy.
+Consistency means transparent, full, and stable governance mechanisms.
+Fairness means following local laws and norms, avoiding bias in data and access, and building trust among participants.
+An ecosystem that fails to share value fairly is unlikely to last over the long term.

 5. Outperforming Competing Ecosystems: Strategies for Success

-Competing within a business ecosystem strategy involves distinct dynamics compared to traditional market competition.
-The nature of ecosystem competition introduces unique challenges and opportunities that require a nuanced approach.
-Here’s how to navigate these complexities and excel against competing ecosystems.
+Competing within a business ecosystem strategy works differently from traditional market competition.
+Ecosystem competition brings unique challenges and opportunities.
+They call for a careful approach.
+Here’s how to handle these complexities and excel against competing ecosystems.

 1. Navigating Blurred Boundaries

-Unlike traditional markets, ecosystems often operate with less defined boundaries.
-As ecosystems evolve, they can blur the lines between different industries.
-For instance, automakers now find themselves in competition with technology companies for mobility solutions, while banks are up against e-commerce giants for payment services.
-As Stephen Elop, former CEO of Nokia, aptly put it, “Our competitors aren’t taking our market share with devices; they are taking our market share with an entire ecosystem.”
-This shifting landscape means that understanding competitors requires looking beyond conventional product lines and focusing on broader ecosystem dynamics.
+Unlike traditional markets, ecosystems often have less defined boundaries.
+As they evolve, they blur the lines between industries.
+Automakers now compete with technology companies for mobility solutions.
+Banks compete with e-commerce giants for payment services.
+Stephen Elop, former CEO of Nokia, put it well: “Our competitors aren’t taking our market share with devices; they are taking our market share with an entire ecosystem.”
+In this shifting space, you must look beyond conventional product lines.
+Focus on broader ecosystem dynamics instead.

 2. Balancing Contributor and Customer Value